thinkb4/a-walk-in-javascript/day_07.md

 ### Explicitly binding `this` through prototype methods

-Now we've learned that `this` has specific rules and is resolved at run-time, and we saw that the `function` prototype has 3 methods to explicitly define where to point when `this` needs to be resolved during it's execution.
+Now we've learned that `this` has specific rules and it's resolved at run-time, and we saw that the `function` prototype has 3 methods to explicitly define where to point when `this` needs to be resolved during it's execution.

 - [Function.prototype.bind()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/bind)
 - [Function.prototype.apply()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/apply)
 - [Function.prototype.call()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Function/call)

-Now, there's a catch!!! it seems that depending on a thing called **mode** that depending on of it's [strict](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) or [non-strict](https://developer.mozilla.org/en-US/docs/Glossary/Sloppy_mode) (a.k.a.
+Now, there's a catch!!! it seems that depending on a thing called **mode**, that depending on it's [strictness](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode) or [non-strictness](https://developer.mozilla.org/en-US/docs/Glossary/Sloppy_mode) (a.k.a.
 Sloppy) it'll alter the semantics and behavior of many things including `this`.

 ---